michigan-nii/skills/BasicPython/numpy_regress01.md

 get the _*Y*_ and the _*X*_ in a file, then you would compute the _&beta;_ and the _&epsilon;_.

-For example, you might get a file, let's call it `data.cxv` that is structured like this
+For example, you might get a file, let's call it `data.csv` that is structured like this

 ```